ric4rdo-p/GovEase/README.md

 ## Development

 ### Loading in Development
-1. Load the `dist` folder as an unpacked extension in Chrome
+1. Load the `GovEase` folder as an unpacked extension in Chrome
 2. Make changes and rebuild to see updates

 ## Future Enhancements